On this Labor Day we want to recognize and thank anyone who has ever worked….

 The first Labor Day was September 5, 1882.
 It’s a holiday created by the labor movement and is dedicated to the social and economic achievements of American workers.
 It constitutes a yearly national tribute to the contribution workers have made to the strength, prosperity, and well-being of our country.

-Even if you don’t formally go to work, you are still part of the labor movement.
+Even if you don’t formally go to work, we recognize and thank you for being part of the labor movement.
 The movement includes copious support workers like parents, providers and care givers

-This year, we must especially recognize and thank front-line workers in the face of a global pandemic.
+This Labor Day we must especially recognize and thank front-line workers in the face of a global pandemic.
 The list is too extensive and nuanced to include them all here.

 But I’ve been noticing these people in my community.